wundergraph/cosmo/rfc/distributed-operation-cache.md

 ## Motivation

 GraphQL is a powerful tool to query data from a server.
 However, the flexibility of the query language comes with a cost.
 The cost is the complexity of the query and how expensive it is to normalize, plan and execute it.
-While execution performance is predictable and primarily a concern of the underlying subgraphs, the planning phase can be a significant latency contributor.
+While execution performance is primarily a concern of the underlying subgraphs, the planning phase can be a unpredictable and significant latency contributor.
 The distributed operation cache aims to reduce this latency by pre-planning the most expensive and requested operations ahead to make it invisible to the user.

 # Proposal